ruziev-dev/near-stakewars-iii/content/challenge_005.md

 # VPS choice

+> My solution in this challenge was wrong.
+I got quite a lot problems with Contabo.
+> After moving on dedicated server on Hetzner in [Challenge 013](./challenge_013.md) some my problems were solved: my uptime and produced/expected chunks ration have increased.

 I have used [HostAdvice](https://hostadvice.com/vps/linux/?disk_space=200-999999999&disk_type=ssd&ram=8192-131072&cpu=4&sort=recommendations) to find suitable VPS solution.

 | Filters I used                     | I got                                         |